-Jack Lemmon looks tired and unappealing in this cynical and grubby film about the torturous relationship between bail bondsman Alex and Maritza – a gypsy woman accused of attempted murder.
+Jack Lemmon looks tired and unappealing in this cynical and grubby film about the torturous relationship between low-rent bail bondsman Alex Main and Maritza (Geneviève Bujold) – a gypsy woman accused of attempted murder.

-After Lemmon bails her out, we get a series of flashbacks designed to shed light on their relationship.
+After Alex bails her out, we get a series of flashbacks designed to shed light on their relationship.
 What they mostly do is shed light on the film’s disorganisation.

-There are fragments of memories that don’t seem to fit – There’s a scene at a Greek picnic that’s apparently in the film only to give Miss Bujold the chance to do a Greek dance; There are conversations between Lemmon and Bujold in which neither one seems to be listening to what the other’s saying.
+There are fragments of memories that don’t seem to fit – There’s a scene at a Greek picnic that’s apparently in the film only to give Miss Bujold the chance to do a Greek dance; There are conversations between Alex and Maritza in which neither one seems to be listening to what the other’s saying.

 The pair scream a lot, fight a lot, and roam about the countryside.
 It’s all a rather numbing experience.

-And their life is further complicated by the hapless Crainpool (James Woods), Lemmon’s office assistant.
+And their life is further complicated by the hapless Crainpool (James Woods), Alex’s office assistant.

 Joseph X Flaherty